scienceguyrob/SKA-TestVectorGenerationPipeline/PREDS/PREDS_Readme.txt

                 tempo2 -f <path to pulsar par> -pred "@ 56000 56001 1350 1670 12 2 600"

+                Note it is probably advisable to replace the "@" symbol with a real telescope name.

                 Note that Tempo2 version 2014.11.1 was used.

 GeneratePredictorFiles.py   -   The python script used to auto generate predictor files.